umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index.md

 This tutorial is for Umbraco 8 - however a lot of the things covered here will be the same or similar in Umbraco 7.
 :::

 The goal of this tutorial will be to take something that extends Umbraco and create it as a package.
-Finally we will publish that package on the [Our Umbraco package repository](https://our.umbraco.com/packages).
 The tutorials starting point will be creating a package out of the dashboard from the [Creating a Custom Dashboard tutorial](../Creating-a-Custom-Dashboard/index.md), however, the process will be the same for most packages so feel free to follow along with something else!

 ## Creating a package in the backoffice